30x/dispatcher/README.md

 While most routers will perform routing only, we have added a very simple mechanism to do API Key based authorization at the router level.
 Why might you want this?
-Imagine you've got multi-tenancy in Kubernetes where each namespace is specific to a single tentant.
+Imagine you've got multi-tenancy in Kubernetes where each namespace is specific to a single tenant.
 To avoid a Pod in namespace `X` configuring itself to receive traffic from namespace `Y`, this router allows you to create a specially named secret _(`routing` in this case)_ with a specially named data field _(`api-key`)_ and the value stored in this secret will be used to secure traffic to all Pods in your namespace wired up for routing.
 To do this, nginx is configured to ensure that all requests routed to your Pod have the